Weep (band): History

 Prior to forming Weep, Hammer had performed in the gothic rock acts Requiem in White (from 1985 to 1995) and Mors Syphilitica (from 1995 to 2002), both with his then-wife Lisa Hammer on vocals.
 Over the next several years, he continued to write music, while also working as a writer and voice actor on the animated television series The Venture Bros., beginning in 2004.

 In 2008, Hammer was approached by Dziena with the idea of starting a new band to perform songs Hammer had written. "[Starting Weep] was a fucking accident", said Hammer in 2009, "there was never supposed to be a Weep, I was just writing songs, because I do it habitually.
 My keyboard player that I had been in a band with previously called me up and asked what I was doing.
 I told him I was just writing my own shit, just to entertain myself, because it's what I do.
 And he was like... 'let's make a band'".
 Dziena recruited bassist Macaraeg and drummer Kovalcik for the project, and the group began rehearsing.
 Hammer took on singing duties, a departure from his previous acts, which had featured operatic female vocals.
 He said: "I didn't know I was going to fucking sing...
 I can't fucking sing.
 I didn't care, I just wanted to write this crap".

-Weep's debut EP, Never Ever, was released in 2008 by Astro-Base Go, the animation company of Hammer and Venture Bros. co-writer Christopher McCulloch, and distributed by Hammer's former label, Projekt.
+Weep's debut EP, Never Ever, was released in 2008 by Astro-Base Go, the animation company of Hammer and Venture Bros. co-writer Jackson Publick, and distributed by Hammer's former label, Projekt.
 The full-length album Worn Thin was released in July 2010 on Projekt, followed by 6 Interpretations, an EP of remixes.
 "Weep has just become something that I am really interested in," Hammer remarked, regarding the direction of the band.
 "I think it's a band of people that are capable of making a really good record.
 No one in the band cares about the things that ruin albums: we don't care about being popular, we don't care about being part of the zeitgeist, we don't care about sounding like another band, we just want to do our own weird thing".

 In January 2011, Weep released a digital single for "Lay There and Drown" and "The Hole", two songs from Never Ever that Hammer remixed, remastered, and re-recorded some vocal parts for.
 The following month, on Valentine's Day, the band gave away a free music download of a cover version of Bauhaus' 1981 single "The Passion of Lovers".
 Weep's second album, Alate, was released August 28, 2012 by Projekt.
 Their third, self-titled album was released in 2014 on the Organs of Generation label.